deutschluz/projecteuler/README.md

 # Rules

-Participants will agree to a random problem and implement a solution for it in an agreed upon language: java,lua,c++ should be primarily considered for this.
+Participants will agree to a random problem and implement a solution for it in an agreed upon language: java and c++ should be primarily considered for this.

 A bet of 25 cents is required to enter the competition.